How I Set Up My A9 Bodies for Weddings

 - C2 (top of camera, near shutter button): APS-C crop mode.

 - C4 (back of camera, lower right): Focus mode selection.
-I almost always keep this on Tracking Expand Flexible Spot, but occasionally have a need to change it.
+I almost always keep this on Tracking Expand Flexible Spot, but occasionally have a need to change the focus point size or behavior.
+In particular, sometimes when shooting certain details shots, the tracking will get confused and jump around a bit.
+Changing to a movable (but non-tracking) focus point solves that problem.

 - ISO (rear wheel right): I leave this at the default of ISO selection as well.

-- Rear Wheel Center Button: When shooting with flash with the camera in M and the camera's exposure settings would produce a dark image if flash were taken out of the equation, the A9 will brighten up the display.
+- Rear Wheel Center Button: When shooting with flash with the camera in M and the camera's exposure settings would produce a dark image if flash were taken out of the equation, the A9 will artificially brighten up the display so you can see what you are shooting.
 Otherwise, if, for instance, you were shooting in a studio situation with powerful strobes, and the camera set to a low ISO and small aperture, the viewfinder display would be too dark to compose the shot.
 But when shooting in a situation that has you mixing ambient light and flash, sometimes you want to see only the ambient portion of the exposure, even if just for a moment.
-Turning the flash off will remove the artificial amplification for the EVF/LCD, but a far easier way to do this is to set one of your buttons to the somewhat confusingly named "Shot Result Preview".
-I have the button at the center of the rear wheel configured for this, so if, say, I'm shooting a couple at sunset, with flash illuminating them, holding the center button will momentarily show me just the ambient (in other words, what the shot would look like with no flash), which is very useful in judging what the background will look like..
+Turning the flash off will remove the artificial amplification for the EVF/LCD, but a far easier and quicker way to do this is to set one of your buttons to the somewhat confusingly named "Shot Result Preview".
+I have the button at the center of the rear wheel configured for this, so if, say, I'm shooting a couple at sunset, with flash illuminating them, holding the center button will momentarily show me just the ambient (in other words, what the shot would look like if captured with no flash), which is very useful in judging what the background will look like..

 - FN: this is a very convenient button that lets you bring up a page of various parameters that you don't necessarily need constant access to (with the push of one of the custom buttons), but still want to be able to get to fairly quickly.
-I keep settings such as WB, auto-ISO min. shutter, zebra striping (which, although traditionally a video-oriented feature for indicating highlights, I like to use for stills), etc.
+I keep settings such as WB, auto-ISO min. shutter, zebra striping (which, although traditionally a video-oriented feature for indicating highlights, I like to use for stills when shooting available light), etc.

 Auto ISO Min.
 Shutter Speed Workaround